Inclusive Curriculum and Assessment

 Transforming

-encourage and support teachers to collaborate with students to connect their curricula to students’ daily lives, and provide resources and modeling for teachers to shift the power to students to make these connections.
+I regularly (about weekly) encourage and support teachers to connect curricula and/or assessments to students' lives and often provide resources, modeling, and space for teachers to make these connections.

 Selected Rating: None